-Pomegranate is considered "tridosha" so it's wholesome for all types of conditions and constitutions.
+Pomegranate is considered "tridosha," making it wholesome for all types of conditions and constitutions in Ayurveda.

-A COMPLETE MEAL in Ayurveda is when all SIX TASTES are present.
-They are sweet, sour, salty, pungent, bitter and astringent.
-An important tip to remember is that the tastes are based on their functions in the body and mind.
-For example: the sweet taste nourishes, soothes the sense organs, brings happiness to the mind, promotes tissue growth, increases strength and improves body stability to mention some benefits.
+In Ayurveda, a COMPLETE MEAL is when all SIX TASTES are present, including sweet, sour, salty, pungent, bitter, and astringent.
+Each taste has a specific function in the body and mind.
+For example, the sweet taste nourishes, soothes the sense organs, brings happiness to the mind, promotes tissue growth, increases strength, and improves body stability.

-To compare with western nutrition, Ayurveda considers all proteins, carbs and fats sweet.
-For example: grains, pulses, oils, meats (like buffalo, pork, beef), nuts and seeds, sweeteners and some spices like cinnamon, fennel or saffron.
-The daily intake of the sweet taste depends on the individual’s constitution and/or imbalance.
+In comparison to Western nutrition, Ayurveda considers all proteins, carbs, and fats as sweet.
+Grains, pulses, oils, meats (like buffalo, pork, beef), nuts and seeds, sweeteners, and some spices like cinnamon, fennel, or saffron fall under the sweet taste.
+The daily intake of the sweet taste depends on an individual's constitution and/or imbalance.

-For me, chutneys are ideal to complement all the tastes in a meal.
-By adding a spoonful to your meals you make sure you are eating all the necessary nutrients to keep you healthy.
+Chutneys are ideal to complement all the tastes in a meal.
+By adding a spoonful to your meals, you can ensure that you are consuming all the necessary nutrients to keep you healthy.

 Sour: the zest of a lemon or lime (you may need a little more)